top of page

 Introduction

 UFC 239: Jones vs. Santos — July 6, 2019, T-Mobile Arena, Las Vegas.
 A card so stacked it produced three title fights, the fastest KO in UFC history at the time, and one of the most debated scorecards in LHW championship history.
-Jon Jones retained the UFC Light Heavyweight title by split decision over Thiago Santos in the most physically demanding fight of his career — a five-round war in which Santos fought on a surgically-reconstructed knee and still came within a judge’s scorecard of winning.
-Amanda Nunes made her second UFC Women’s Bantamweight title defence by stopping Holly Holm in round one.
+Jon Jones retained the UFC Light Heavyweight title by split decision over Thiago Santos in the most physically demanding fight of his career — a five-round war in which Santos fought on a surgically-reconstructed knee and still came within a judge's scorecard of winning.
+Amanda Nunes made her second UFC Women's Bantamweight title defence by stopping Holly Holm via TKO (head kick and punches) in round one.
 And Jorge Masvidal knocked out Ben Askren with a flying knee at five seconds of round one, the fastest finish in UFC history.

 UFC 239 belongs in the conversation for the most stacked single events of 2019.
 For the full mid-2019 context see UFC 238.